 Depression and Addiction.
 Both depression and addiction can be complicated conditions and when they occur at the same time either, and both can exasperate a person’s sense of dysphoria and discomfort.
 These conditions are multifaceted in that they are related to genetics, environment, medical, social, and spiritual concerns.

-Often the simplest way to start to address these issues though is to work on the most concrete concern regarding the addiction itself.
+Often the simplest way to start to address these issues, though, is to work on the most concrete concern regarding the addiction itself.
 Some clients I have worked with are happy to report that much of their mood struggles relate back to the roller coaster of emotions caused by their substance problems.
-They are relieved to see that what they thought was “depression” as in fact substance induced and goes into remission with sobriety.
-This could happen as quickly as with in a few days of detox but for others may take a few weeks or months.
+They are relieved to see that what they thought was “depression” is in fact substance induced and goes into remission with sobriety.
+This could happen as quickly as within a few days of detox, but for others may take a few weeks or months.

-However a simple answer that being sober will cure depression is not accurate for many.
-The removal of the “self-medicating” can reveal and underlying and persistent depression that is an entity all to itself.
-A person whose depression is not adequately addressed in early recovery could prompt a person to want to return back to the mood altering substances in the first place.
-The bad news is that there are no short term solutions that can provide the kind of immediate relief that drugs and alcohol with out catastrophic consequences.
-The good news is that engaging in the healthy behaviors that promote recovery from substances are also likely to have a positive effect on depression as well.
-Improving socialization, attending to medical/psychiatric concerns, eating well and exercising can all help one to feel better over time.
+However, the simple answer that being sober will cure depression is not accurate for many.
+The removal of the “self-medicating” can reveal an underlying and persistent depression that is an entity all to itself.
+A person whose depression is not adequately addressed in early recovery could prompt a person to want to return back to the mood-altering substances in the first place.
+The bad news is that there are no short-term solutions that can provide the kind of immediate relief that drugs and alcohol do without catastrophic consequences.
+The good news is that engaging in healthy behaviors that promote recovery from substances is also likely to have a positive effect on depression as well.
+Improving socialization, attending to medical/psychiatric concerns, eating well, and exercising can all help one to feel better over time.

-Also researching depression specific treatments can be very effective in giving the problem attention while also preventing relapse.
-Remember depression will often alter your thinking in a distorted fashion.
-The truth is that it can take effort but there is a way to recovery both from addiction and depression.
+Also, researching depression-specific treatments can be very effective in giving the problem attention while also preventing relapse.
+Remember, depression will often alter your thinking in a distorted fashion.
+The truth is that it can take effort, but there is a way to recover both from addiction and depression.